 Why To Autoclave Liquids With a Load Probe Written by: Amit Gupta In our previous Sterilization Cycles post on the F0 Cycle, we briefly reviewed the process for autoclaving liquids with a load probe.
 This post further discusses the benefits of using a load probe for sterilization validation.
 A load probe is a temperature sensing probe located inside the laboratory’s autoclave chamber.
 It is configured such that […] Tweet Like Share

-Common Steam Autoclave Maintenance Questions, Answered Written by: Amit Gupta Maintaining steam autoclaves in proper working order improves productivity, reduces downtime, extends the life of the autoclave, and helps to ensure overall safety in the workplace.
-So, to help you maintain your autoclave, we wrote about the importance of autoclave maintenance and shared some basic tips to maintain your equipment in a prior post.
-In this post, we take the conversation a little deeper, answering common maintenance questions and identifying the critical components on an autoclave that should be inspected periodically by a trained service provider.
+Common Steam Autoclave Maintenance Questions, Answered Written by: Amit Gupta Keeping your steam autoclaves in proper working order improves productivity, reduces downtime, extends the life of the autoclave, and helps to ensure overall safety in the workplace.
+To help you with autoclave upkeep, we wrote about the importance of maintenance and shared some basic tips to maintain your equipment in a prior post.
+In this post, we take the conversation a little deeper, answering common sterilizer maintenance questions and identifying the critical components on an autoclave that should be inspected periodically by a trained service provider.
 This is not an exhaustive list of all the autoclave components that should be inspected but merely the major ones.
 Read more → Tweet Like Share

 No Space for a Large Bulk Autoclave?
 4 Reasons to Consider the MiniBulk™ Written by: Amit Gupta There are many different types of autoclaves available on the market – from simple economy sterilizers, to advanced BSL-3 biocontainment models, to large laboratory autoclaves.
 Despite the variety, a perfect fit may not be easy to come by.
 Laboratories must find a balance between valuable floor space they are willing to commit for a unit […] Tweet Like Share